mamamia0001/healink_project/README.md

 # healink_project
-# 🎨 UI/UX Design - Medical Record System - Figma by Mahendra
+# 🎨 UI/UX Design - Medical Record System

 Hi there! 👋
 This repository contains the design prototype for a **Medical Record System Interface** built with a modern, clean, and user-friendly layout.